ninabarzh/orchard/mitigations/server/logfiles/Centralised-logging.md

 ## Future considerations

 To protect from intentional tampering with logs (intruder deleting indicators of presence):
-* Add another server, a [[en:security:computer:server:ids:snort|snort box]] (IDS) that is actually another central server (yet has no IP address) and copy each packet intended for the already existing central server.
+* Add another server, a snort box (IDS) that is actually another central server (yet has no IP address) and copy each packet intended for the already existing central server.
   * Promiscuous mode
   * Rule: Only listen for this IP address on this port (of existing central server)